saucermanlab/Netflux2/README.txt

-    updateReactionParams() runs when you change a reaction parameter value, updates reactionParams getSelectedSpeciesParams() runs when you select a different species, updates fields for y0/ymax/tau getSelectedReactionParams() runs when you select a different reaction, updates fields for w/ec50/n index.html
+    updateReactionParams() runs when you change a reaction parameter value, updates reactionParams getSelectedSpeciesParams() runs when you select a different species, updates fields for y0/ymax/tau getSelectedReactionParams() runs when you select a different reaction, updates fields for w/ec50/n loadLibrary() loads library.xls into "library", which is stored as a session var getModelInfo() gets the description for the selectedModel from library sendSelectedModel() stores the name of selectedModel from library, stores as sesssion var getSelectedModel() gets the name of selectedModel from library index.html
     style parameters
     navbar, including toggleMenu(): openmodel(), help(), about()